TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 id = "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX";
 ```

-`props` is assigned an object, the entries of which depend on the value of `type`.
-The value of `type` determines the keys that have to be in `props` and the values they can take, as well as their default values, which you can find more about in [Default Block Types](block-types#default-block-types).
-If `props` is partially defined, the required keys are added with their default values.
+`props` is assigned an object with entries that depends on `type`.
+If `props` is partially defined, entries are added, again depending on the value of `type`.
+You can find out more about the properties of different block types in [Default Block Types](block-types#default-block-types), as well as their default values.

 `content` is assigned an empty string:
 ```typescript